-At the meeting of the Board of Directors held at Park House on 24 November 2005, a resolution was accepted to dispense with the obligation to appoint auditors annually.
-At the same meeting further resolutions were accepted to dispense with the holding of annual general meetings and dispense with the laying of accounts and reports before the Company in general meeting.
+At the meeting of the Board of Directors held at Park House on ......
+2008, a resolution was accepted to dispense with the obligation to appoint auditors annually.
+At the same meeting further resolutions were accepted to dispense with the holding of Annual General Meetings and dispense with the laying of accounts and reports before the Company in general meeting.

-By order of the Board,
+By order of the board,

-Marc Seale Niamh O'Sullivan
+Marc Seale Direct tor

-Director Secretary
+Niamh O'Sullivan Secretary